lfost42/networking/modules/1netplus/defense/access/README.md

 ### Notes

-I did appreciate this although it is very weird that we keep working with FTP instead of a more secure option.
+I completed this activity during the Network Support and Security course and moved it here because it fit better.
+It's very weird to keep working with FTP knowing how inherently insecure it is.
+I was also surprised to learn that it is still being used for some things in the IT space.

 [BACK TO MAIN](https://github.com/lfost42/networking)